Scoup/node-pelcod/example/README.md

 ## Getting Started

-First you need to connect your pelco d camera to a RS232 / RS485 converter then to USB/RS-232 converter.
+First you need to connect your Pelco D camera to a USB RS485 adapter (or to a USB RS232 adapter which has a RS232 to RS485 converter fitted).
+[RS485 uses 2 wires for the transmit data, RS232 uses 1 wire].

-Change the path of serial port in server.js here: `new SerialPort("/dev/ttyUSB0"...`, the "/dev/ttyUSB0" to your own path.
-The default address camera is 0x01.
+Then install the software
 ```
 $ git clone https://github.com/Scoup/node-pelcod
 $ cd node-pelcod/example
 $ npm install
 $ bower install
+$ echo Remember to change server.js and script.js with serial port and IP address settings (see below)
 $ node server.js
 ```
-*Obs: install [bower](https://github.com/bower/bower) if dont have it
+*Obs: install [bower](https://github.com/bower/bower) if don't have it

+Next change the path of serial port in server.js here: `new SerialPort("/dev/ttyUSB0"...`, the "/dev/ttyUSB0" to your own path.
+On Windows the path is "COM1".

-Change the file `./public/js/script.js` on line 3 to your ip.
+Then change the file `./public/js/script.js` on line 3 to your IP address.

+The default Pelco D address camera is 0x01.

 Open your browser in http://your_ip:8000

 ## License